How To: Configure the sign-in risk policy

 Azure Active Directory detects risk detection types in real-time and offline.
 Each risk detection that has been detected for a sign-in of a user contributes to a logical concept called risky sign-in.
 A risky sign-in is an indicator for a sign-in attempt that might not have been performed by the legitimate owner of a user account.

 What is the sign-in risk policy?

 Azure AD analyzes each sign-in of a user.
 The objective of the analysis is to detect suspicious actions that come along with the sign-in.
 For example, is the sign-in done using an anonymous IP address, or is the sign-in initiated from an unfamiliar location?
-In Azure AD, the suspicious actions the system can detect are also known as risk events.
-Based on the risk events that have been detected during a sign-in, Azure AD calculates a value.
+In Azure AD, the suspicious actions the system can detect are also known as risk detections.
+Based on the risk detections that have been detected during a sign-in, Azure AD calculates a value.
 The value represents the probability (low, medium, high) that the sign-in is not performed by the legitimate user.
 The probability is called sign-in risk level.

 The sign-in risk policy is an automated response you can configure for a specific sign-in risk level.
 In your response, you can block access to your resources or require passing a multi-factor authentication (MFA) challenge to gain access.

 How do I access the sign-in risk policy?

 The sign-in risk policy is in the Configure section on the Azure AD Identity Protection page.

 When you configure the sign-in risk policy, you need to set:

 The users and groups the policy applies to: